spine-tools/AmBIENCe2ABM/README.md

 and the [rasterio](https://pypi.org/project/rasterio/)
 *(a python dependency of this module)* are found in your `PATH`.

 **NOTE!
 The EU-wide floor area density raster datasets are around ~200MB each, and the reprojections essentially duplicate the data, resulting in ~800MB of stuff.
-Downloading can reprojecting the data can take several minutes.**
+Downloading and reprojecting the data can take several minutes.**

 #### Manually downloading the required Hotmaps data.